How to Merge Duplicate Salesforce Contacts, Accounts, Leads, Opportunities, and Other Record Types

 When the master record has empty fields, Insycle copies values from the most recently updated record in the duplicate group where that data exists.
 For example, if the master record's Industry field is empty but another record in the duplicate group has an Industry value, that value will automatically be copied to the master record.

 This means you only need to create custom retention rules for the fields that require special handling, rather than setting up rules for all your fields.
-Learn more in the Field Data Retention Rule Configurations below.
+Learn more in the Field Data Retention reference.

 Step-by-Step Process Overview